farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

    active development.
 Improvements to the code or documentation are welcome!

-The IPython directive is a stateful shell that can be useful for parsing valid IPython code, autogenerating documentation based on the docstrings in source code, and embedding featureful plots based on live data in Sphinx documents.
+The IPython directive is a stateful shell that can be useful for parsing valid IPython code, auto-generating documentation based on the docstrings in source code, and embedding featureful plots based on live data in Sphinx documents.

+.. is featureful a word?

 The IPython Sphinx extension can correctly parse standard IPython prompts, and extracts the input and output lines to generate HTML.